Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations: Introduction

 \paragraph{Sharp lower bound for non-adaptive key-recovery attacks on Even-Mansour with preprocessing.} Our last result shows that unbounded preprocessing does not allow speeding up non-adaptive key-recovery attacks on EM (unless $S \geq \tilde{\Omega}(\sqrt{N})$), in stark contrast with adaptive attacks.
 In the theorem, we denote by $T=T_1+T_2$ the total number of queries the online phase of the algorithm makes. \begin{theorem} Let $A=(A_0,A_1)$ be a~key-recovery, non-adaptive $(S,T)$-adversary for the Even-Mansour cryptosystem, which can query only the public and encryption oracles and not the decryption oracle.
 Denote by $\MAXS_{\textup{EM}}(T)$ the optimal success probability of a non-preprocessing, non-adaptive algorithm that makes at most $T$ queries.
 Then, the success probability of $A$ is at most

 Moreover, the theorem also holds for the single-key variant where $k_1=k_2$. \end{theorem} The inequality is by \cite{DKS15,EvenM97}.
 We remark that by symmetry of the EM construction, we may allow querying the decryption (and not the encryption) oracle.
+This restriction is also natural in practice, since access to encryption and access to decryption typically arise from different mechanisms, and an adversary may well obtain only one of them.
 The theorem is tight by the non-adaptive attacks of~\cite{BW00,Daemen91,DKS15} that can be viewed as preprocessing attacks in the setting of the theorem.\footnote{Similarly to baby-step giant-step for DLOG, these algorithms have a challenge-independent phase that can be performed during preprocessing, and whose outcome can be viewed as an advice string.}